navinlabcode/copykat/README.md

 copykat.test <- copykat(rawmat=exp.rawdata, id.type="S", ngene.chr=5, win.size=25, KS.cut=0.1, sam.name="test", distance="euclidean", norm.cell.names="",output.seg="FLASE", plot.genes="TRUE", genome="hg20",n.cores=1)
 ```

 It might take a while to run a dataset with more than 10,000 single cells.
-It is suggested to run large dataset in terminal using "Rscript", instead of running copykat in interactive mode in R/Rstudio.
-I usually run 'Rscript run_copycat.R' in sever and taking either 10X output or raw UMI count matrix as input using the args.
+It is suggested to run one sample at a time.
+Combining different sample would pick up batch effects between samples.

-After this step, copykat aumatically save the calculated copy number matrix, the heatmap and tumor/normal prediction results in my working directory.
-I can also extract them from the object as follows:
+After this step, copykat automatically save the calculated copy number matrix, the heatmap and tumor/normal prediction results in my working directory.
+Users can also extract them from the object.
+Two examples as follows:

 ```{r, eval=TRUE}
 pred.test <- data.frame(copykat.test$prediction)